hannahro15/July24Hackathon-United-Events/README.md

 # United Events

-An events based project for the LGBTIA+ society which has a calendar where you can select events in.
+An events based project for the LGBTIA+ society which has a calendar where you can select events and register events for them.

 # UX